 Pack an umbrella or rain jacket with hood for rainy days and a warm jacket if no rain is predicted.
 A scarf or shawl is also a good addition to the packing list.
 You won't need a thick winter coat.

 Things to Do in San Diego in February

 - See the Wildflowers: You'll have to drive about two hours from San Diego to Anza Borrego Desert State Park, but the spectacular sight of wildflowers blooming in the desert can be well worth it.
+Mother Nature is in charge of the annual blooms, which are better in some years than others.
 Check the current status before you go.

 - All you have to do is sign up for a free account with Goldstar to get access to discounted tickets for performances.
 Goldstar can also help you save money on some San Diego attractions.
 Even better, it's just as useful when you're at home as it is when you're visiting San Diego.

 - For a look at local events, check the San Diego Union Tribune's entertainment section.